int-brain-lab/iblrig/docs/source/usage.md

 - subject/2020-01-01/002 - data from 'taskPC' have been copied, data from 'ephysPC' remains to be copied.
 - subject/2020-01-01/003 - data copied from all acquisition PCs.
 ```

+### Sound Issues

+- Is everything wired and set up according to [the manual](https://doi.org/10.6084/m9.figshare.11634732.v6)?
+- Is `hardware_settings.yaml` set up correctly?
+Valid options for sound `OUTPUT` are:
+  - `harp`,
+  - `xonar` or
+  - `sysdefault`.

+  Make sure that this value matches the actual soundcard used on your rig.

+- Double-check all wiring for loose connections.